Question answering using embeddings-based search

 # an example question about the 2022 Olympics

-query = 'Which athletes won the gold medal in curling at the 2022 Winter Olympics?'
+query = 'Which athletes won the most number of gold medals in 2024 Summer Olympics?'

 response = client.chat.completions.create(